SpenceKonde/megaTinyCore/README.md

 If you were to set up a "low level" interrupt on a pin, and put that in the ISR, that pin would act as an ersatz reset pin (note that it wouldn't "stay" in reset like a real reset pin - it will reset the chip, and then the sketch (or bootloader) will start running again from the start until the interrupt was enabled, then reset again).

 megaTinyCore supports configurations with this pin fused to act as reset, or as GPIO in Optiboot configurations.
-This is because it is still possible to program the board ove the UART serial using the bootloader with the UPDI functionality disabled.
+This is because it is still possible to program the board over the UART serial using the bootloader with the UPDI functionality disabled.
 By default, when UPDI is set as reset, the standard boot-reset source behavior is used - it will enter the bootloader only when reset by a Software Reset, or by the Reset pin (allowing the usual DTR reset trick, but the sketch can start instantly on power-pn.
-When the pin is set as UPDI or GPIO, the optiboot bootloader used will also enter the bootloader on a power-on reset, and stay there for 8 seconds to faciiitate bootloading (and will also enter the bootloader on a software reset.
+When the pin is set as UPDI or GPIO, the optiboot bootloader used will also enter the bootloader on a power-on reset, and stay there for 8 seconds to facilitate programming (and will also enter the bootloader on a software reset.
 Work is ongoing on a design for a low-cost arduino-based solution for 12v programming.
 As I am able to validate that and integrate support, we will introduce GPIO and reset for all configurations.

 **Limited input facilities on PA0 with pin set as UPDI** It has been discovered that as long as the patterns applied to the UPDI pin are not mistaken for a UPDI signal, the pin will still act as a fully functional input - for analogRead(), digitalRead(), and as input0 to CCL0.
-Obviously I cant's

 # A word on terminology ("megaAVR")
 In the official Arduino board definition for their "megaAVR" hardware package, they imply that the new architecture on the megaAVR 0-series parts (which is nearly the same as used on the tinyAVR 0-series and 1-series) is called "megaavr" - that is not an official term.
 Microchip uses the term "megaAVR" to refer to any "ATmega" part, whether it has the old style or modern peripherals.
 There are no official terms to refer to all AVR parts of one family or the other.
 In this document, prior to 2.0.2, we used the Arduino convention.
 As of now we are trying to move away from that, though there are many cases where "megaAVR" is still used.
 Where possible we avoid naming it, but the term "modern AVR" may be used to describe these parts.
 The term "classic AVR" (which is not an official term) will be used to refer to any parts with the old-style peripherals.